 1- Mona Lisa By Leonardo da Vinci

-This is the most famous painting in Louvre Musuem.
-At the same time “Mona Lisa” is may be the most sensational and popular artwork all around the world.
-As a result this is the most visited painting of Paris.
+This is the most famous painting in Louvre Musuem and may be even in the world.
+At the same time “Mona Lisa” is one of the most sensational and popular artworks all around the world.
+As a result, naturally, this is the most visited painting of Paris.
 Louvre Museum has a special room dedicated only for Mona Lisa.
 Mona Lisa which was painted by Leonardo da Vinci in 1503, was acquired by King François I of France in the early 16th century and since then it has been owned by the French State.
 As many people already know, there are so many mysteries regarding the painting, especially as for the model itself.
 The most accepted claim about the identity of the model is that it is Lisa Gherardini; the wife of Francesco Bartolomeo de Giocondo who was a silk merchant in Florance.

 On August 21, 1911, the Italian carpenter Vincenzo Peruggia took the painting from the museum and stole it.
 During the absence of the work, the number of visitors to Louvre Museum was lessen but still so many people came to appreciate the space left in the wall.
 Thus the myth of “La Gioconda” was born.
 Finally the painting was recovered two years and one hundred eleven days after the robbery.